-responds to sources depicting significant objects, family members and sites from past and present identifies key steps in a routine daily event co-constructs a narrative of their past using a range of familiar and simple texts, objects or images.
+collects sources that depict significant objects, family members and sites from past and present identifies key milestones in their past and sequences these in order on a co-constructed timeline constructs a simple narrative of an aspect of their own or their family's past using a range of familiar texts, objects or images, and showing differences over time.

-Criterion 3: identify the location, features and purposes of places responds to major features of different places used regularly at school, and the activities they do there observes and identifies major weather types using images and simple text.
+Criterion 3: identify the location, features and purposes of places identifies major places at school and in the community, and the activities they do there connects weather to seasons using images and simple text.